noteflow-ai/wp-bedrock/readme.txt

 * Configurable AWS and chat settings

 == Upgrade Notice ==

+= 1.0.2 =
+Updated version with minor bug fixes and improvements.

 = 1.0.1 =
 Added shortcode and widget support for flexible chatbot integration.